-In Damme you should not forget to look up, because every spring storks nest close to the centre of the town.
-This year (2016), a couple storks had four little ones!
-Their nest was just a few metres away from the entrance of the town. (ask the shopowner of the candy shop where the nests are or visit the tourist office on the main square)
+In Damme you should not forget to look up, because every spring storks nest here.
+Their nests can be found in the centre of town. (ask the shopowner of the candy shop where the nests are or visit the tourist office on the main square)

 If you want to stop for a drink or a meal, the “Damse Poort” (on the right hand side of the main road through Damme) is an excellent choice for both a drink, an ice-cream or a meal.
-They have a large garden terrace where it is nice to sit and enjoy the good weather.
-They also serve a typical beer from Damme: Damse Pater, a sweet beer.
+They have a large garden terrace.
+They also serve a typical beer from Damme: Damse Pater, a sweet dark beer.

-After a refreshing moment continue further on the main road, and at the end of the village you can visit the church, the Onze-Lieve-Vrouwekerk, the oldest parts dates back to 1225, the church used to be a lot bigger but has been partly torn down, to save money in 1725.
-You can climb up in the tower and have a view of the surroundings and of the 7 pointed star shaped old walls of the town.
+After a refreshing moment continue further down the main road.
+At the end of the village you can visit the church, the Onze-Lieve-Vrouwekerk, the oldest parts date back to 1225, the church used to be a lot bigger but has been partly torn down, to save money in 1725.
+You can climb up the tower and have a view of the surroundings and of the 7 pointed star shaped old ramparts of the town.

 If you continue in the same direction away from the centre, and cross the small bridge, you can take a small forest road on your right (on the right side of a small creek).

-You can drive your bike, just beware of other people walking the same route, and when you reach the small wooden bridge on your left, cross it and continue till you reach the asphalted road.
+You can bike here but beware of pedestrians using the same path.
+When you reach the small wooden bridge on your left, cross it and continue till you reach the asphalted road.
 You cross a small area of protected nature here.
-On the asphalted road take a turn right and continue on the small road winding between rural fields.
-Look at the trees on your right and see how they all have bended in the same direction by the wind.
+Turn right onto the asphalted road and continue on this road winding between rural fields.

-Just after you passed the horse riding school on your left, and before the road takes a sharp turn to the left, cross the stone bridge on your right and continue on the bike road next to the water in the direction of Bruges (turn left coming from the bridge)
+Just after you pass a horse riding school on your left, and before the road takes a sharp turn to the left, cross the stone bridge on your right and continue on the bike path next to the water in the direction of Bruges (turn left coming from the bridge)

-You will see you are now driving on the other side of the canal, and you will reach the main road around Bruges and the two bridges (Dampoort) at the end again.
-Cross the main road and return to the starting point by turning left in the direction of the windmills, following the bike road next to the canal.
+You will see you are now driving on the other side of the canal, and you will reach the main ring road around Bruges and the two bridges (Dampoort) at the end.
+Cross the main ring road and return to the starting point by turning left in the direction of the windmills, following the bike path on the old ramparts of he city.